 Q.14.
 Give one difference between a hybrid and a somatic hybrid.

 A.14.
-A hybrid is obtained by crossing two selected plants of the opposite sex whereas somatic hybrids are obtained by uniting any protoplasts from two different varieties of plants which are further cultured.
+A hybrid is obtained by crossing two selected plants of the opposite sex whereas somatic hybrids are obtained by fusion of any protoplasts from two different species of plants which are further cultured.

 Q.15.
 What is emasculation?
 When is it done and why?

 A.15.
 It is the removal of stamens from the bisexual flower that is used as a female parent in plant hybridization.
-It is done so as to avoid unwanted self-pollination.
-It is to be done at bud before the anthers dehisce.
+It is done so as to avoid self-pollination.
+It is to be done at the bud stage before the anthers dehisce.

 Q.16.
 What are the two main limitations of the plant hybridization programme?